ankitects/anki-manual/src/studying.md

 Anki to [prompt you to type in the answer](templates/fields.md#checking-your-answer) rather than just showing it to you.

-The number of buttons available for grading depends on whether the card is being 'learnt' or 'reviewed'.

 ## Learning

 When learning new cards, or when relearning cards that you have